NRSG - Nursing

 NRSG 502 Effective Clinical Teaching: 2 Credits (2 Lec)

 PREREQUISITE: Graduate Standing.
-Focuses on educator roles and responsibilities in teaching clinical nursing (academic or practice environments).
+(Sp) Focuses on educator roles and responsibilities in teaching clinical nursing (academic or practice environments).
 Designed for students interested in developing clinical teaching skills.
 Major themes: development of learning activities, evaluation of student performance, concepts of student supervision, and agency coordination

 NRSG 503 Curriculum Development: 3 Credits (3 Lec)